-The uncertainty regarding new or modified arrangements between the United Kingdom and other countries following the withdrawal may have a material adverse effect on the movement of personnel, goods, information or data between the United Kingdom and members of the EU and the United States, including the interruption of or delays in imports into the United Kingdom of goods originating within the EU and exports from the United Kingdom of goods originating there.
-For example, shipments into the United Kingdom of drug substance manufactured for us in the EU may be interrupted or delayed and thereby prevent or delay the manufacture in the United Kingdom of drug product.
-Similarly, shipments out of the United Kingdom of drug product to the United States or the EU may be interrupted or delayed and thereby prevent or delay the delivery of drug product to clinical sites.
+The uncertainty regarding new or modified arrangements between the UK and other countries following the withdrawal may have a material adverse effect on the movement of personnel, goods, information or data between the UK and members of the EU and the United States, including the interruption of or delays in imports into the UK of goods originating within the EU and exports from the UK of goods originating there.
+For example, shipments into the UK of medicinal product substance manufactured for us in the EU may be interrupted or delayed and thereby prevent or delay the manufacture in the UK of drug product.
+Similarly, shipments out of the UK of drug product to the United States or the EU may be interrupted or delayed and thereby prevent or delay the delivery of drug product to clinical sites.
 Such a situation could hinder our ability to conduct current and planned clinical trials and have an adverse effect on our business.

-Our business and operations may suffer in the event of information technology and other system failures or security breaches of or unauthorized access to our systems.
+Our business and operations may suffer in the event of information technology system failures or security breaches of or unauthorized access to our systems.